marbl/ModDotPlot/README.md

 moddotplot interactive <ARGS>
 ```

 Running _ModDotPlot_ in interactive mode will launch a [Dash application](https://plotly.com/dash/) on your machine's localhost.
 Open any web browser and go to `http://127.0.0.1:<PORT_NUMBER>` to view the interactive plot (this should happen automatically, but depending on your environment you might need to copy and paste this URL into your web browser).
 Running `Ctrl+C` on the command line will exit the Dash application.
-The default port number used by Dash is `8050`, but this can be customized using the `--port` command (see [interactive mode commands](#interactive-mode-commands) for further info).
+The default port number used by Dash is `8050`, but this can be customized using the `--port` command (see [interactive mode commands](#interactive-mode-commands) for further info, and [Sample run - Port Forwarding](#sample-run---port-forwarding) for tips on running interactive mode on an HPC environment).

 ---